Songlin1998/songlin1998.github.io/_pages/about.md

 # 🔈**JOIN US!**

-My research seeks to build unified multimodal intelligence by bridging generation and understanding, enabling AI systems to perceive, reason, create, and improve through interaction and feedback.
+My research seeks to build unified multimodal intelligence by bridging generation and understanding, enabling AI systems to perceive, reason, create, and improve through interaction.
 I focus on multimodal generation and reasoning, with foundations in generation-understanding unification and reinforcement learning, and applications in cinematic long-form video generation and broader AI4X scenarios.

 <font color="red">Do not hesitate to drop me an email for any possible collaboration if you are interested in these directions:</font>
   - **Generation-Understanding Unification**: Unified Multimodal Model, Reinforcement Learning, Agentic System